aquadrop/dota2money/README.md

 # dota2money
-A project that earns me 100K money
+A project that earns me 100K money/month